kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../README.md

-# Magic-XLSX-Quick-Texter-InstantAutomate
+# Magic-Quick-Texter-Instant Automate Your Typing
-Magic XLSX Quick Texter - by InstantAutomate - is a Tiny shortcut text into long text And Auto Form filler utility powered by AutoHotkey v2.
+Magic Quick Texter - is a Text Expander ( Tiny shortcut text into long text ) And Auto Form filler utility powered by AutoHotkey v2.
 Its lets you turn tiny shortcuts (Hotstring or Hotkey) into long text instantly, fully customizable from Excel without editing scripts.

 # How it works